tridentbio/trident-chemwidgets/README.md

 ---
 ### ⚠️ PRE-RELEASE NOTICE ⚠️

 This package is currently pre-release.
 For the time being, please use the command to install locally.
-Once the package is released publicly on PyPI, these installation instructions will be removed.
+Once the package is released publicly on PyPI, these installation instructions will be  modified.

 ### Requirements

 - NodeJS
 - Yarn

-### Example of environment
+### Example environment

 Here is an example environment created using Conda to cover all the prerequisites.
-Please note that it is not the only way to prepare an environment, there is the possibility of installing the software globally on your local machine, but it is advisable to create an isolated environment.
+Please note that this is not the only way to prepare an environment.
+You could install the software globally on your local machine, but it is advisable to create an isolated environment.

 ```bash
 $ conda create -n trident_chemwidgets-dev -c conda-forge nodejs yarn python jupyterlab